-There is a contrast between two different kinds of radiation, which expresses the essence of asymptotic freedom.
-Hard radiation, capable of significantly re-directing the flow of energy and momentum, is rare.
-But soft radiation, that produces additional particles moving in the same direction, without deflecting the overall flow, is common.
-Indeed, soft radiation is associated with the build-up of the clouds I discussed before, as it occurs in time.
-Let's consider what it means for experiments, say to be concrete the sort of experiment done at the Large Electron Positron collider (LEP) at CERN during the 1990s, and contemplated for the International Linear Collider (ILC) in the future.
-At these facilities, one studies what emerges from the annihilation of electrons and positrons that collide at high energies.
-By well-understood processes that belong to QED or electroweak theory, the annihilation proceeds through a virtual photon or Z boson into a quark and an antiquark.
+Fig. 2.
+These Feynman graphs are schematic representations of the fundamental processes in electron-positron annihilation, as they take place in space and time.
+They show the origin of two-jet and three-jet events photon or Z boson into a quark and an antiquark.
 Conservation and energy and momentum dictate that the quark and antiquark will be moving at high speed in opposite directions.
 If there is no hard radiation, then the effect of soft radiation will be to convert the quark into a spray of hadrons moving in a common direction: a jet.
 Similarly, the antiquark becomes a jet moving in the opposite direction.
 The observed result is then a 2-jet event.
-Occasionally (about 10% of the time, at LEP) there will be hard radiation, with the quark (or antiquark) emitting a gluon in a significantly new direction.
-From that point on the same logic applies, and we have a 3-jet event, like the one shown in Figure 1.
-The theory of the underlying space-time process is depicted in Figure 2.
-And roughly 1% of the time 4 jets will occur, and so forth.
-The relative probability of different numbers of jets, how it varies with the overall energy, the relative frequency of different angles at which the jets emerge and the total energy in each - all these detailed aspects of the "antenna pattern" can be predicted quantitatively.
+Occasionally $(\approx 10\%$ of the time, at LEP) there will be hard radiation, with the quark (or antiquark) emitting a gluon in a significantly new direction.
+From that point on the same logic applies, and we have a three-jet event, like the one shown in Fig. 1.
+The theory of the underlying space-time process is depicted in Fig. 2.
+And $\approx 1\%$ of the time, four jets will occur, and so forth.
+The relative probability of different numbers of jets, how it varies with the overall energy, the relative frequency of different angles at which the jets emerge and the total energy in each-all these detailed aspects of the "antenna pattern" can be predicted quantitatively.
 These predictions reflect the basic couplings among quarks and gluons, which define QCD, quite directly.